 1525.
-1580.
-The State Controller is hereby authorized to make necessary rules and regulations to carry out the provisions of this chapter.
-The Controller shall designate by regulation:
+1580. (a) The State Controller is hereby authorized to make necessary rules and regulations to carry out the provisions of this chapter.

+(b) The Controller shall designate by regulation:

-- (a) Each state that does not provide by law for the escheat of unclaimed or abandoned intangible property of any kind described in Sections 1511 to 1518, inclusive; - (b) Each state that has agreed as provided in Section 1573 to furnish information concerning intangible property that is held in that state and is subject to escheat to this state. - (c) Each state that is a party to the Unclaimed Property Compact (Section 1620).
+(1) Each state that does not provide by law for the escheat of unclaimed or abandoned intangible property of any kind described in Section 1511 to 1518, inclusive.

+(2) Each state that is a party to the Unclaimed Property Compact (Section 1620).

 Comment.
-The first sentence of Section 1580 is the same as former Section 1525.
-Subdivisions (a), (b), and (c) have been added to the section so that holders may have a source of information concerning what property is subject to escheat to this state under Section 1510 and the decision of the United States Supreme Court in Texas v.
+Subdivision (a) of Section 1580 is the same as former Section 1525.
+Subdivision (b) has been added so that holders may have a source of information concerning what property is subject to escheat to this state under Section 1510 and the decision of the United States Supreme Court in Texas v.
 New Jersey, 379 U.S. 674 (1965).